Cyclic sieving phenomena for trees and tree-rooted maps: Introduction

 Each of the Sections~\ref{sec:ordinary}--\ref{sec:int_deg} is built according to the same scheme: the cyclic sieving result of that particular section is presented and proved in a theorem.
-The proof of polynomiality and non-negativity of the coefficients of the cyclic sieving polynomial {is usually delayed to} the first lemma following the theorem. {The evaluations of the cyclic sieving polynomial at the relevant roots of unity is also done} separately in the second lemma following the theorem. {This restricts the proofs of the theorems to the enumeration of trees fixed by a prescribed rotation.
-Each of the three aspects of our proofs -- enumeration, polynomiality, evaluation -- always follows the same pattern, independently of the class of trees and of the rotation under consideration.
-We naturally provide more details in the early proofs than in the late ones.}
+The proof of polynomiality and non-negativity of the coefficients of the cyclic sieving polynomial is usually delayed to the first lemma following the theorem.
+The evaluations of the cyclic sieving polynomial at the relevant roots of unity are done separately in the second lemma following the theorem.
+This restricts the proofs of the theorems to the enumeration of trees fixed by a prescribed rotation.
+Each of the three aspects of our proofs --- enumeration, polynomiality, evaluation --- always follows the same pattern, independently of the class of trees and of the rotation under consideration.
+We naturally provide more details in the early proofs than in the late ones.

-{In the next section, Section~\ref{sec:connections}, we take a temporary break from cyclic sieving proofs, and describe connections between some of our results and earlier ones, stated in terms of non-crossing matchings, non-crossing partitions, or dissections of a polygon.
+In the subsequent section, Section~\ref{sec:connections}, we take a temporary break from cyclic sieving proofs, and describe connections between some of our results and earlier ones, stated in terms of non-crossing matchings, non-crossing partitions, or dissections of a polygon.
 For instance, our first result, namely Theorem~\ref{thm:ord}, and its refinement recording the number of leaves (Theorem~\ref{thm:ord_leaves}) have actually appeared earlier in terms of non-crossing perfect matchings.
-Conversely, we explain how some of our results translate in these alternative languages.}
+Conversely, we explain how some of our results translate in these alternative languages.
+At the end of that section (see Subsection~\ref{sec:part}), we explain how the cyclic sieving phenomena for non-crossing matchings and non-crossing partitions can be embedded in a much more general cyclic sieving theorem for generalised non-crossing partitions associated with reflection groups.

-{Finally, we return in Section~\ref{sec:maps} to cyclic sieving proofs, this time} for tree-rooted planar maps; see Theorems~\ref{thm:TMij}, \ref{thm:TMn}, and~\ref{thm:TMd}.
-Tree-rooted maps can indeed be seen as amalgams of {(slightly generalized)} rooted plane trees and non-crossing perfect matchings, {and cyclic sieving phenomena result from this structure.}
+Finally, in Section~\ref{sec:maps}, we return to cyclic sieving proofs, this time for tree-rooted planar maps; see Theorems~\ref{thm:TMij}, \ref{thm:TMn}, and~\ref{thm:TMd}.
+Tree-rooted maps can indeed be seen as amalgams of (slightly generalised) rooted plane trees and non-crossing perfect matchings.
+As we show, cyclic sieving phenomena result from this structure.